 It is very important that students are not sent to school with fever, vomiting, diarrhea or a contagious medical condition.
 Parents are advised that all students should be free of fever, vomiting, or diarrhea for a minimum of 24 hours without the use of any medications before returning to school.
 Please notify the nurse if your child has been diagnosed with a contagious illness.

-P
+Procedure for Head Lice

 Covington County Schools are committed to utilizing best practice recommendations for lice management in our schools in a manner that respects the data privacy of students and families.
 Lice exclusions are viewed as necessary only when excessive infestations are present or there is a lack of follow up with treating lice.
 You may obtain a copy of the Covington County School System Lice Policy & Procedure from your school nurse or from the Covington County Schools website under Health Services.